TABLE OF CONTENTS

 - Temperature fluctuations

 Smoking moldy cannabis is not recommended.
 Will it kill you?
 Probably not.
-If you’re healthy, smoking moldy cannabis will most likely not make you feel sick, although that does not account for the risks of smoking.
+If you’re healthy, smoking moldy cannabis will most likely not make you feel sick.

 Moldy cannabis can taste harsh and cause a coughing fit, nausea, or even vomiting, but usually nothing more than that.
 However, if you have a mold allergy, it can cause sinus or lung inflammation.
 Watch out for the following symptoms:

 What are the risks of consuming moldinfested cannabis?

 Smoking moldy cannabis when you have a compromised immune system or respiratory conditions can cause severe health consequences.